-Thoughtful gay-conversion drama 'The Miseducation of Cameron Post' falls just a little short
+Thoughtful gay-conversion drama 'The Miseducation of Cameron Post' falls just a little short: EW review

 The always reliable Ehle (A Quiet Passion, Zero Dark Thirty) is a standout too; she’s quietly terrifying as the soft-voiced therapist with Nurse Ratched tendencies.
 And there’s real pathos in watching children in pain being forced to channel their feelings —already terribly fraught by learned self-loathing and familial rejection — into misguided group-therapy sessions, G-rated karaoke, and glue-sticky arts & crafts hours.

-Once Akhavan has established her moral boundaries though (the teenagers are, nearly to a one, infinitely more in touch with their own realities than the adults around them), she doesn’t quite seem to know where to take the movie’s dramatic tension, or how to draw out a fuller arc.
+Once Akhavan has established her moral boundaries though (the teenagers are, nearly to a fault, infinitely more in touch with their own realities than the adults around them), she doesn’t quite seem to know where to take the movie’s dramatic tension, or how to draw out a fuller arc.
 It’s not so much the Miseducation of Cameron Post we’re left thinking about, but the missed chance to know her more.
 B

 Comments